Claire-Fisher/colour-theory-ms1/README.md

 - Issue Found:
   - [https://validator.w3.org/nu/](https://validator.w3.org/nu/) reported dozens of Duplicate ID Errors.
 This was because I had used ID's instead of Classes for colour styling throughout my site.
 Duplicate ID's create visibility issues for assistive technologies and therefore reduces the sites accessibility rating.
 - Solution:
   - Changed all ID colour styling in stylesheet to classes.
-Changed all colour ID's throughout all HTML pages to classes.
+Changed all colour ID's throughout all HTML pages to classes. _(Accessibility rating on Lighthouse now hits 100 rating after fixing this error.)_

 **Testing feedback from Tom Harris :-**